calebmsword/parsec/README.md

 # Parsec
 Parsec is a robust functional solution to asynchronous code management in JavaScript.

-This package is exported as an ES6 module.

 This package is compatible with TypeScript.
 Please see [this section](#parsec--typescript) for more information.

 # Acknowledgement